hgeorge21/JSC370-actualfinalproject/README.md

 # JSC370-finalproject

-This project is about examining inflation and how to navigate through inflation.
+This project is about examining inflation and how to predict future inflation

-The site is hosted on https://hgeorge21.github.io/JSC370-actualfinalproject/
+The site is hosted on https://hgeorge21.github.io/JSC370-inflationAnalysis/